guettli/frow--fragments-over-the-wire/README.md

 SSG (static site generators) are great for readonly pages.
 In this case it does not matter much if you use a SPA or if you create several pages.

-# SPA with "HTML over the wire"
+# HTML over the wire

 Different use-cases need different solutions.
 And I think most software projects are between both ends.